juliango202/TerrainVer/README.md

 </script>
 ```

-To support other browsers, you can put the javascript in a `main.js` file and create a bundle with [Rollup](https://rollupjs.org) that you import:
+To support other browsers, you can put this javascript in a `main.js` file and create a bundle with [Rollup](https://rollupjs.org) that you import:
 ```
 rollup main.js --o js-bundle.js --f iife
 <script type="javascript" src="js-bundle.js"></script>